moanaXds/CookieCrush-WordGame/README.md

 CookieCrush-WordGame
 --------------------

-A fun and addictive 2D word puzzle game  inspired by Candy Crush, built using C++ with OpenGL .
+A fun and addictive 2D word puzzle game  inspired by Candy Crush, built using C++ with OpenGL.
 Instead of matching candies or cookies, players shoot alphabet tiles upward into a grid and form valid English words to score points before time runs out!

 Game Overview
 -------------

-In CookieCrush-WordGame , you control a shooter at the bottom of the screen.
-Launch random alphabet cookies upward and strategically place them in a 5x15 grid to create valid English words (minimum 3 letters)  — horizontally, vertically, or diagonally.
+In CookieCrush-WordGame, you control a shooter at the bottom of the screen.
+Launch random alphabet cookies upward and strategically place them in a 5x15 grid to create valid English words (minimum 3 letters) such as horizontally, vertically, or diagonally.
 Each matched word clears from the board and increases your score based on its length (score += word_length * 10).
 You only have 120 seconds to make as many words as possible!

 <img width="1916" height="1452" alt="1" src="https://github.com/user-attachments/assets/a1957e7a-e923-47d4-bc0d-d3208c64d78a" />